b00tc4mp/isdi-bootcamp-202409/staff/cris-beriso/project/doc/README.md

 Regular (User)
 - Search makeup.
 - Search makeup stores.
-- Save products as wish list.
+- Save products as wishlist.
 - Add comments.
 - Remove your own comments.
-- Like/dislike posts.
+- Like/dislike products.
 - Propose new products to add to the data base.

 Admin (User)